StegSchreck/is24-price-per-area/README.md

 </p>

 # IS24 Price Per Area
-Chrome Extension for showing the price per m² on the search result pages and the shortlist page of ImmobilienScout24.
+Chrome Extension for showing the price per m² on the search result pages, the shortlist page, and the expose pages of ImmobilienScout24.

 This extension is designed to only be active on `https://*.immobilienscout24.de`.